pd-fkie/exim-fuzzer/blog-post.md

   fuzz input from there to the application
 - this is made possible by the "hooks" feature of libdesock
 - libdesock offers an input hook to customize what happens when the target requests data
-- we simply implemented our own hook in less than 50 lines of C code that reads the messages from the shared memory channel
+- we simply implemented our own hook in less than 50 lines of C code
   ```c
     // Set by the fuzzer in each iteration:
     typedef struct {